mate-desktop/mate-wiki/content/en/mate-desktop/applications/pluma.md

 {{< columns >}}

-Pluma is the official text editor of the MATE desktop environment.
+Pluma, Spanish for 'quill', is the official text editor of the MATE desktop environment.
 While aiming at simplicity and ease of use, Pluma is a powerful general purpose text  editor.
 It  can  be used to create and edit all sorts of text files.

 Pluma  features  a  flexible plugin system which can be used to dynamically add new advanced features to Pluma itself.